eval#

 The translation from the AST form into the Python bytecode

-is performed by translate_equation()
+is performed by translate_implicit_ksum() function.
+This

-will (when specified) call simplify_expression()
+As such, the function will (when specified) call

-the bytecode before returning.
+simplify_expression() to simplify the bytecode before returning.

-Compute the matrix operations on individual forms.
+Compute matrix operations on different unknown blocks.

 Parameter#

-- formTerm
+- ksKSum

 - returns: